 The First Wild One

-The Genesis of the Motorcycle Jacket
+The origin of the motorcycle jacket.

 American ingenuity is responsible for some of the world’s greatest creations.
 For instance, the cheeseburger is arguably the best all-around food ever and the internet is borderline godlike in its scope.
 The same goes for a garment that has been adopted by crusty gutter punks, beer-gutted bikers, and yuppies alike: the infallible leather motorcycle jacket.
 This timeless icon of utilitarian fashion came from the mind of Irving Schott, cofounder of a company now known as Schott NYC, who made history with his iconic asymmetrical jacket design, commonly called the Perfecto.